zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 vector (`asset_perms`) and an asset permissions mode vector (`asset_perms_modes`), in `sst_asset_defs.c`.
-The asset information vector defines the assets' properties, while the asset permissions mode vector defines the assets' access permissions for each application.
-By default, if an application ID is not defined for an specific asset in the `asset_perms_modes`, the asset is not accessible for that application in any direct or referenced way.
+The asset information vector defines the assets' properties, while the asset permissions mode vector defines the assets' access permissions for each client.
+By default, if an client ID is not defined for an specific asset in the `asset_perms_modes`, the asset is not accessible for that client in any direct or referenced way.

 The `struct sst_asset_info_t asset_perms[]` and `struct sst_asset_perm_t